dortania/OpenCore-Install-Guide/AMD/AMD-config.md

 **Automatic**: YES
 * Generates PlatformInfo based on Generic section instead of DataHub, NVRAM, and SMBIOS sections
+* **SpoofVendor**: YES
+   * Swaps vendor field for Acidanthera, generally not safe to use Apple as a vendor in most case
+* **SupportsCsm**: NO
+   * Used for when the EFI partition isn't first on the windows drive

 **UpdateDataHub**: YES
 * Update Data Hub fields